Ruby511/Ruby511.github.io/_posts/2024-11-02-Oscillator-and-Central-pattern-generator.md

   1. What are the connections in the interneuron network? e.g. What are the wiring of excitatory and inhibitory synapses?
 What are the composition of synaptic morphology, including chemical synapses and gap junctions?
   2. What are the electrical properties of neurons? e.g. How rhythmic bursting arises from the dynamics of ion channels?

 - Interaction of Oscillators: How do multiple oscillatory networks connect to coordinate different body parts?
+Is a popupation of interneurons shared between different CPGs?

 - Integration of Sensory Input: How sensory input adjust oscillatory frequency and amplitude?